chicagopython/chipy.org/README.md

     make format

 Note: the command `make format` overwrites your files.
+Also, that command will format your entire local repo, not only the files that you may have created or edited.
+As a result, if it formats old, unformatted code, that will show up as a diff in your pull request.
 To see a preview of what formatted code would look without overwriting your files, run the following:

     make format-check